mikemaccana/powershell-profile/README.md

 OpenSSH now comes with Windows. **Settings** -> **Manage Optional Features** -> **OpenSSH client**.

-### For OpenSSL
+### For OpenSSL (if you need it)

 Personally I use OpenSSL for viewing private keys, pubkeys, certificates, and other TLS/PKI work.
 Unless you do the same you probably don't need OpenSSL.

-Windows OpenSSH uses Windows CryptoAPI rather than OpenSSL, so if you want to add OpenSSL, you'll have to install it.
+The Windows version of OpenSSH uses Windows CryptoAPI rather than OpenSSL, so if you want to add OpenSSL, you'll have to install it.

 Use [this up to date, secure Windows OpenSSL build](https://indy.fulgan.com/SSL/).